 The Beracah Choir leads worship each Sunday at 11:10 AM, and practices each Monday at 7:30 PM.

 A number of New Philadelphians are accomplished musicians, and we frequently enjoy the trumpet, flute, violin, or guitar in our worship services.
 We invite members and friends of New Philadelphia to participate in one choir, or in both.

 Bells of Joy

 The Bells of Joy meets every Wednesday evening to practice and enjoy fellowship with each other as we work through a variety of music to enhance the worship experience for the NPMC congregation.
 The members of our handbell choir come from a variety of musical backgrounds, but each of us enjoys creating music as a part of our ministry to the church.
-Our director, Donna Cartner, is a delightful leader, always eager to guide and challenge us.
+Our director, Terri Queen, is a delightful leader, always eager to guide and challenge us.
 Music is a wonderful way to worship our Lord and Savior, and we are so happy to be a part of the music program at New Philadelphia.

 The New Philadelphia Band